 Send your resume and a brief statement of research interest (250 words max) to the host contact with copy to firstname.lastname@example.org and email@example.com

-- The deadline is 8 September 2017 for projects starting between November and January 2018.
+- The deadline is 8 November 2017 for projects starting between December to January 2018.

-Interviews and appointments will be made over the Summer 2017.
+Interviews and appointments will be made over the Autumn/Winter 2017.

 *The full mobility rule reads: researchers must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting beneficiary for more than 12 months in the 3 years immediately before the recruitment date.
 Compulsory national service, short stays such as holidays, and time spent as part of a procedure for obtaining refugee status under the Geneva Convention (1951 Refugee Convention and the 1967 Protocol) are not taken into account.
 For international European interest organisations or international organisations, recruitedd researchers must not have spent more than 12 months in the 3 years immediately before the recruitment date at the same appointing organisation.